siba01/OpenPoGoWeb/README.md

 # OpenPoGoBotWeb2
 Web View for OpenPoGoBot and PokemonGo-Bot

-**Note**: This is a fork of [OpenPoGo/OpenPoGoWeb](https://github.com/OpenPoGo/OpenPoGoWeb/).
+**Note**: This is a fork of [OpenPoGo/OpenPoGoWeb](https://github.com/OpenPoGo/OpenPoGoWeb/) (wchill/refactor branch).
 This repo contains my personal modification and optimizations.

 ## Installation and Use
 This project is a module of OpenPogoBot and PokemonGo-Bot (please refer to OpenPoGo/OpenPoGoWeb for the most recent Installation guide).